Catster logo

 1. Neutral

-This is the “default” ear position, when your cat is just going along with their everyday life.
+This is the “default” ear position when your cat is just going along with their everyday life.
 If you see your cat with a neutral ear position, then you can be confident that they’re feeling relaxed and content.
 Cats will often have this ear position when they’re relaxing on the couch with their owners, wandering around the house looking for a comfortable place to sleep, or simply staring into space.

-2. Straight up facing forward
+2. Straight-up, facing forward

 This ear position is a definite indicator that your cat is alert and focused on something that’s caught their interest.
 Their ears will be facing the direction of the sound that they’re trying to zone in on.
-While your cat’s ears will usually be facing forward, your cat can move their ears independently, so you may see their ears facing different directions!
+While your cat’s ears will usually be facing forward, your cat can move their ears independently, so you may see their ears facing in different directions!

 If your cat has their ears up and forward, you can assume that they’re alert and paying attention to their surroundings.
 This is a great time to initiate playtime with your cats, so go and grab their toys and test out their hunting instincts.
 Alert cats that love to pay attention to their surroundings will be seen demonstrating this ear language more often than a laidback cat that prefers to spend more time sleeping than patrolling!